samuelkuria01/superheros_code_challenge/README.md

 ## Delivarables

-### 1. Validations are requriured to the HeroPower model where 'strength' must be ot the following values: "Strong", "Weak", "Average"
+#### 1. Validations are requriured to the HeroPower model where 'strength' must be ot the following values: "Strong", "Weak", "Average"

-### 2. Set up routes for;
+## 2. Set up routes for;
-a) heroes to get data by index and :id
+### -heroes to get data by index and :id

-b) powers to get data by index and :id and patch data
+-powers to get data by index and :id and patch data

-c) hero_powers should be able to post data
+ -hero_powers should be able to post data